student finding central idea

 Typically, a well-constructed text focuses on one primary this.
 However, complex works might have several interconnected main points that contribute to an overarching message.
 It’s best to identify the single most dominant idea.

-Is the the subject always stated directly?
+Is the central idea always stated directly?

 What if I’m still struggling to find the central idea?